UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 ---

-## How can we avoid violating golden rule?
+## How can we avoid violating the golden rule?

 <br> <br> <br>